BerryGelan/api/README.md

 # Note

-* !!!
-Pull in Insomnia to keep in sync!
-* When working on VPN:
+* When working:
+  * disconnect from VPN
-  * un/check proxy settings in Insomnia
+  * uncheck proxy settings in Insomnia
-  * enable/disable .npmrc proxy and registry parameters
+  * disable .npmrc proxy and registry parameters
+* Pull in Insomnia before every local commit to keep in sync!

 # Testing